Israel Folkdance Festival Parent FAQs

 Q: When do they get dressed?

-A: They will be putting on their costumes at MIT with help from the staff and volunteers.
-Your group leader sends instructions on what each group should wear under their costumes- make sure you check your inbox for messages.
+A: They will be putting on their costumes in their dressing rooms with help from the staff and volunteers.
+Your group leader sends instructions on what each group should wear under their costumes including possible hair and makeup instructions; make sure you check your inbox for messages.
 Dancers need to come in that under-costume, hair ready, with makeup and extra hair accessories for touchups.

 Q: What about this ice cream party the night before?